Ritiksb007/Mini-Project-6th-Semester/README.md

 ### This is our Mini Project for 6th semester.
 *If you want to visit our page then pls use following link:*
 [🔗 Click Here](https://stdperformance-bf994.web.app/)
-In this Mini Project we are developing a new webapp in which we will be performing data visualisation by dashboard designing and web development using HTML5,CSS and javascript and Power BI.
+<br>In this Mini Project we are developing a new webapp in which we will be performing data visualisation by dashboard designing and web development using HTML5,CSS and javascript and Power BI.
 We are also using tools like Power BI or Tabelue for visualisation purpose.
 ### There were many challenges we have faced in this project.
 #### Some of the challenges were: